-Peace lily is not just beautiful to look at but has some serious air-cleaning capabilities.
-They are small in comparison to other plants, easy to grow and flower throughout summers.
+The Peace lily is not just beautiful to look at but also has some serious air-cleaning capabilities.
+They are small in comparison to other plants, are easy to grow and flower throughout summers.
 They do give out pollen so must be kept at a minimum, but thrive with very little watering.

 4. SNAKE PLANT

-One of the hardiest indoor plants, snake plants needs occasional watering, can survive in dry conditions and need very little sunlight.
+One of the hardiest indoor plants, the snake plant, needs occasional watering, can survive in dry conditions and need very little sunlight.
 They can be placed anywhere in the house and look particularly good in bedrooms designs.

 The plant takes care of formaldehyde, benzene and many other chemicals found in most cleaning and detergents